JonasKVJ/Buy-Sell_Website_SFSU/README.md

 - Verify that any new users are added to the database, and that new users can only sign up according to a validated input format

-Technologies and skills used:  Bootstrap, PHP, HTML5, CSS, JavaScript & JQuery, SQL, MySQL Workbench, MVC, SCRUM, collaboration, Git & Github, LAMP, AWS, CodeIgniter, Netbeans, simple Terminal commands, SSH
+## Technologies and skills ##
+Bootstrap, PHP, HTML5, CSS, JavaScript & JQuery, SQL, MySQL Workbench, MVC, SCRUM, collaboration, Git & Github, LAMP, AWS, CodeIgniter, Netbeans, simple Terminal commands, SSH